vogt4nick/recipes.vogt4nick.com/recipes/index.md

 I made this website because I didn't enjoy searching for recipes on my Google Drive.

+I use most of the recipes here as guidelines.

 ## Metric Conversion Table

-I use the metric system in these recipes for most consistent measurements.
-You can look up the conversions, but here are the only ones I keep on top of my head:
+I use the metric system in these recipes for more consistent measurements.
+You can look up the conversions, but here are the only ones I keep on top of my head for sharing recipes.

 | Metric | Imperial |
 |:--|:--|